mndowne/configurationFiles/README.md

 how you like.
 Also making a custom keyboard short cut in settings to open the gnome-terminal --full-screen with CTRL ALT T might be desired.

+May need to change the terminal font to DejaVu Sans Mono Book, size 11

 -------------------------------------------------------------------------
 ----    Instructions    ---    Instructions    ---   Instructions   -----
 -------------------------------------------------------------------------